fireyss/fireyss.github.io/src/pages/posts/semi-realistic-projectile-motion.md

 ###### ⚠ more to be added... soon.... ⚠ ⚠ ⚠

-[^1]: I am being awfully pedantic here -- but I personally think it'd be funny to mention -- most systems fail to model the diminishing influence of gravity on the projectile.
+[^1]: I am being awfully pedantic here -- but I personally think it'd be funny to mention that most systems fail to model the diminishing influence of gravity on the projectile.
 See: [Gravitational Fields](https://en.wikipedia.org/wiki/Gravitational_field)

 [^2]: https://phys.libretexts.org/Bookshelves/University_Physics/Physics_(Boundless)/3%3A_Two-Dimensional_Kinematics/3.3%3A_Projectile_Motion